-(4) Before the Minister extends the period of the warranty cover as contemplated in subsection (3), the Council must undertake an actuarial assessment to determine whether the home warranty fund is able to provide for the additional period.
+(4) Before the Minister extends the period of the warranty cover as contemplated in subsection (3), the Council must undertake an actuarial assessment to determine 10 whether the home warranty fund is able to provide for the additional period.

-(5) The enrolment fee must be proportionally adjusted in accordance with the extended period of the warranty cover as contemplated in subsection (3).
+(5) The enrolment fee must, subject to section 39(2), be proportionally adjusted in accordance with the extended period of the warranty cover as contemplated in subsection (3).

-(6) Subject to subsection (7), the periods of five and two years respectively as contemplated in subsections (1) or (2), are calculated 90 days from the date on which the final inspection of a home was conducted by an inspector appointed in terms of this Act irrespective of whether that home has been occupied or not.
+(6) Subject to subsection (7), the periods of five and two years, respectively, as 15 contemplated in subsection (1) or (2), are calculated 90 days from the date on which the final inspection of a home was conducted by an inspector appointed in terms of this Act, irrespective of whether that home has been occupied or not.

-(7) If the outcome of the final inspection contemplated in subsection (6) identifies an instance of non-compliance with the Technical Requirements, the periods contemplated in that subsection are calculated 90 days from the date on which the inspector has certified the compliance with the Technical Requirements.
+(7) If the outcome of the final inspection contemplated in subsection (6) identifies an instance of non-compliance with the Technical Requirements, the periods contemplated 20 in that subsection are calculated 90 days from the date on which the inspector has certified compliance with the Technical Requirements.

-(8) In the event that a final inspection referred to in subsection (6) is not performed due to an omission on the part of the Council or its inspector, the commencement date of the warranty is deemed to be 90 days after the housing consumer has been granted the right of occupation, irrespective of whether or not the housing consumer occupies that home.
+(8) In the event that a final inspection referred to in subsection (6) is not performed due to an omission on the part of the Council or its inspector, the commencement date of the warranty is deemed to be 90 days after the housing consumer has been granted the 25 right of occupation, irrespective of whether or not the housing consumer occupies that home.